 - 10/F: Lecture Theatre, 5 Classrooms

-Construction of the Academic and Administration Building (Block M) was completed in 1980, which was the foundation year of Hang Seng School of Commerce, the predecessor of Hang Seng Management College.
+Construction of the Academic and Administration Building (Block M) was completed in 1980, the year when Hang Seng School of Commerce (HSSC), the predecessor of HSMC, was found.

-Since the 1980s, as the foundation building of HSSC, Academic and Administration Building (Block M) played an important role whilst HSSC became a prestigious business school and a pioneering and leading provider of sub-degree programmes in business and related programmes.
-Most of the academic and administrative offices, as well as classrooms, had been re-located subsequently to S H Ho Academic Building (Block A) and Lee Quo Wei Academic Building (Block D) in 2012 and 2013 respectively.
+Since the 1980s, the Academic and Administration Building (Block M) played an important role whilst HSSC became a prestigious business school and a pioneering and leading provider of sub-degree programmes in business and related programmes.
+Most of the academic and administrative offices, as well as classrooms, had been re-located to S H Ho Academic Building and Lee Quo Wei Academic Building in 2012 and 2013 respectively.